 The wireless repeating function works only in hub and spoke mode.
 The units cannot be daisy-chained.
 You have to know the wireless settings for both units.
 You have to know the MAC address of the remote unit.
-First, set up the base station, and then set up the repeater.
+First, set up the base statiom.
+Then set up the repeater.